Whether you like it or not, the shops are now full of Christmas decorations, cards and gifts.

 6. Apply for the right credit card

-If you’re likely to be relying on a credit card to help pay for Christmas this year, make sure you use the right one.
+If you’re likely to be using a credit card to help pay for Christmas this year, make sure you use the right one.

 If you use a 0% purchase card you’ll be able to spread the cost of your spending interest-free over a number of months, making the whole process of Christmas shopping much more manageable.

-Sainsbury’s Bank, for example, offers the longest 0% purchase deal at 29 months, giving you more than two years to clear your debt without worrying about interest building up.
+Sainsbury’s Bank, for example, offers the longest 0% purchase deal at 25 months, giving you more than two years to clear your balance without worrying about interest building up.

 If your credit score isn’t as good as it could be, the Capital One Classic Complete credit card offers 0% on purchases for four months and offers an initial credit limit of between £200 and £1,500.

 The card will also help you to rebuild your credit score, giving you a greater chance of being accepted for a more competitive card in the future.

-The card is exclusive to MoneySuperMarket and has a representative rate of 34.9% APR (variable)**.
+The card has a representative rate of 34.9% APR (variable)**.

 It’s also worth checking out our Eligibility Checker tool which will tell you how likely you are to be accepted for a credit card without leaving a mark on your credit file.

 It’s free and easy to use – all you need to do is click on the ‘Find a card’ button on our comparison tables and enter a few details.